324Joseph Tillman

 Walker's Dictionary

 I don't know where 324Joseph is buried.
 His entry on FindAGrave alleges that he's buried in an unmarked grave in a small, ruined/overgrown family cemetery off of Evergreen Road in Evans County, Georgia on land owned by a hostile landowner.
-The area around coordinates N32.2697 E81.9718 seems to match the FindAGrave description.
-Notice the area of cleared timber, which wasn't visible in a December 2015 aerial image of the area, was somewhat visible in March 2020, and is blatantly obvious by October 2022.
-An Evans County Tax Assessor record shows a timber sale at the site in March 2016.
+The area around coordinates N32.2697 W81.9718 seems to match the FindAGrave description.
+(Notice the area of cleared timber, which wasn't visible in a December 2015 aerial image of the area, was somewhat visible in March 2020, and is blatantly obvious by October 2022.
+An Evans County Tax Assessor record shows a timber sale at the site in March 2016.)
+An aerial photograph taken in 1941 doesn't show anything in the area that looks like it might be a cemetery, although tree cover could make it impossible to see from above.

 Sources Cited: